apollographql/apollo-server/docs/source/integrations/building-integrations.md

 Apollo Server handles the logic of extracting the HTTP method (i.e., `GET` vs. `POST`), relevant headers, and it knows whether to check the `body` or `search` fields for the GraphQL-specific parts of a query.
 So, Apollo Server handles your `method`, `body`, and `search` properties for the `HTTPGraphQLRequest`.

-Finally, Apollo Server expects the `headers` property to return a `Map` of headers.
+Finally, Apollo Server expects the `headers` property to be a `Map` of headers.

 In the Express integration, we construct a `Map` by iterating over the `headers` object, like so: